 Beginning in 1997 and the only expertly curated and ticketed open-house program in Australia, Sydney Open draws huge media attention and social media activity, and offers an overwhelmingly positive visitor experience.
-Our iconic event has grown in popularity every year and is highly sought after by visitors, volunteers and corporate participants alike – in 2017 there were over 45,000 individual building visits, with ticketholders visiting an average of seven buildings during the day.
+Our iconic event has grown in popularity every year and is highly sought after by visitors, volunteers and corporate participants alike – in 2018 there were over 36,000 individual building visits, with ticketholders visiting an average of eight buildings during the day.

 Interested in partnership?